mdelobelle/metadatamenu/docs/settings.md

 ### `Canvas Group Link` options
 Combination of the `Canvas` and the `Canvas Group` field options.
 This time, the field will target nodes linked to the groups the node belongs to

+### `JSON` options
+A simple JSON field that will be serialized when included as an inline-field, or as a "JSON in YAML" when included in the frontmatter.
+The properties in the JSON are "free" meaning that they are not tied to a field definition

+### `YAML` options (frontmatter only)
+A simple YAML field.
+The properties in the YAML are "free" meaning that they are not tied to a field definition.
+This field type is only available in the frontmatter

+### `Object`options
+A field that acts as a **parent** for other fields.
+When created, it will appear in the the "Parent" dropdown selector of a field setting.
+This field is only available in the frontmatter section

+### `Object List`options
+A field that acts as a **parent** for other fields.
+When created, it will appear in the the "Parent" dropdown selector of a field setting.
+This field is only available in the frontmatter section.

 ## Fileclass settings
 If you want the same field to have different behaviours depending on the note they belong to, you can define field settings based on the "class" of the "note".
 This is a particular frontmatter attribute that you will have to give to your note.